VinayakFia/Obsidian/COMP3153/System Model - Vinayak Fialok.md

 ```

 #### Pedestrian Signal
-The pedestrian signal will be much like the buttons we press in Sydney intersections.
-For
 #### Pedestrian Light
 Although there are 8 pedestrian lights, we can reduce this 4 pairs.
 In the end, we have a state diagram very similar to that of traffic lights.
 ```mermaid